pipe-cd/pipecd/README.md

 #

+### Quickstart

+The [quickstart guide](https://pipecd.dev/docs/quickstart/) shows how to set up PipeCD components and deploy a hello-world application with PipeCD.

+#

+### Installation

+The [installation guide](https://pipecd.dev/docs/installation/) explains and helps set up PipeCD for your real-life production environment.

+#

 ### Release and development

 Please check [the release page](https://github.com/pipe-cd/pipecd/releases) to see what is included in the latest release.
 Also, [Releases documentation](https://github.com/pipe-cd/pipecd/blob/master/RELEASES.md/) explains our versioning and release cycle.